welldone-software/why-did-you-render/README.md

 Common fixing scenarios this library can help to eliminate can be found [>> HERE <<](http://bit.ly/wdyr02).

 ## Part 3 - Hooks

+Hooks wasn't available in React versions below the `16.8.0` version.
+This feature started to be developed in earliers versions.
+However, to avoid instabilities and issues with unnoficial release of Hooks.
+The minimum version to use this feature is `>= 16.8.0`.
+If you pass `trackHooks: true`(**default**) in the options, it will check your React version too.

 Understand and fix hook issues [>> HERE <<](http://bit.ly/wdyr3).

 ## Sandbox